-- iii.
-Approved leave of absence (also defined as "freezing all studies" - Non-title IV fund recipients students may take time off from their studies only once per a period that does not exceed 5 years.
+Non-title IV fund recipients may take time off from their studies only once per period that does not exceed 5 years.
 The right to take time off for a period of five years as described above is granted only to students who have completed at least one year of studies and who are eligible to advance to the next year of their program.

-Cessation of studies for more than two years will require the student to reapply to Tel Aviv University, meet its current admissions standards and begin his/her studies all over again.
+Cessation of studies for more than two years will require the student to reapply to Tel Aviv University Lowy International School, meet its current admissions standards, and begin his/her studies all over again.